 Greg McGowan is a Director at ASG, where he advises clients on global expansion and cross-sector partnership development.
-He also supports Managing Principal Michael Warren on projects related to corporate growth and innovation.
+He also supports Managing Director Michael Warren on projects related to corporate growth and innovation.

 Prior to joining ASG, Mr. McGowan worked as a Joseph Nye Jr. National Security Intern at the Center for a New American Security, where he focused on Middle East security and U.S. soft power.
 While there, he undertook research for Thomas E. Ricks’ The Generals, a book analyzing post-World War II U.S. military leadership.